Laser Clot Busting Devices

 In addition to lasers, several other mechanical means of removing clots have been tested.
 These include an ultrasound device that could change the structure of a clot, making it easier for intravenous drugs to do their work; a corkscrew inside a catheter that could pull out a clot; a jet inside a catheter that creates a clot-busting vacuum by spraying a saline solution at high pressures; and a catheter outfitted with a vacuum to suck in the clot and blades to chop it up.

-To learn more about your brain, blood and lasers, see the links on the next page.
+To learn more about your brain, blood and lasers, see the links below.